-10.7.1 Converting a Physical Standby Database into a Snapshot Standby Database
+10.9.1 Converting a Physical Standby Database into a Snapshot Standby Database

-Perform the following steps to convert a physical standby database into a snapshot standby database:
+These steps describe how to convert a physical standby database into a snapshot standby database.

-- 1. Stop Redo Apply, if it is active. - Ensure that the database is mounted, but not open. - Ensure that a fast recovery area has been configured.
-It is not necessary for flashback database to be enabled. - Issue the following SQL statement to perform the conversion:
+- 1. Stop Redo Apply, if it is active. - 2.
+Ensure that the database is mounted, but not open. - 3.
+Ensure that a fast recovery area has been configured.
+It is not necessary for flashback database to be enabled. - 4.
+Issue the following SQL statement to perform the conversion: